wanrugao21/carbon-neutral-campus-wku/README.md

 subtropical urban-edge canopy height from satellite spectral features alone with sparse training data (n=156).
-Campus interior vegetation carbon was estimated directly from UAV-derived structural parameters and allometric equations, which does not depend on the RF model.
+Campus interior vegetation carbon was estimated directly from UAV-derived structural parameters and allometric equations, which do not depend on the RF model.

 **Uncertainty sources:**
 - Allometric equation transferability across species